cloudsolver/aws-soa/atoms/KMS.md

 #Question  What are the request limits of KMS?
 See: [Throttling KMS](https://docs.aws.amazon.com/kms/latest/developerguide/throttling.html)
 **Answer**: It varies by region.
-Symmetric CMK varies between 5500, 10K and 30K.
-RSA and ECC are at 500 and 300 respectively.
-Exponential backoff, or caching keys can be used when dealing with `Throttling` issues resulting in `Error 400`.
+Symmetric CMK varies between 5500, 10K, and 30K.
+RSA and ECC are at 500 and 300, respectively.
+Exponential backoff, or caching keys, can be used when dealing with `Throttling` issues resulting in `Error 400`.

 ---